post-self/motes-played.post-self.ink/content/thoughts.md

 [^makefun]: I am contractually obligated to make fun of her.
 It is part of being an author.

 [^welcome]: Which is valid!
 Curate your engagement.
 Stay healthy with your media consumption.
 The Post-Self community explicitly welcomes a come-and-go, curation-friendly approach in all our spaces.

+[^thoughts]: Those who *do* engage with interests and kinks often considered problematic think about them and their potentially problematic aspects *far* more than most, even those who dislike them, I guarantee you.